Measuring and Mitigating Gender Bias in Embedding Models

 US AI Bill of RightsNon-binding framework focused on principles

-• Explicit focus on algorithmic discrimination
+• Flexible path on algorithmic discrimination

 • Emphasis on transparency